nike-2001/Toxicity-Detection-In-Social-Media/README.md

 4. **Model Architecture**: Provides details on the architecture, including BERT, GPT-4o-mini, and SHAP for interpretability.
 6. **Evaluation**: Lists the metrics used to evaluate the performance of the model.

-These metrics help us ensure that the model not only detects toxicity accurately but also effectively rephrases toxic language in a way that aligns with human evaluation.
-The metrics are computed on both the validation and test sets to provide a comprehensive assessment of model performance.

 This `README.md` file gives a comprehensive overview of the project and provides all necessary instructions for users to run the model, evaluate it, and contribute to the repository.